grafana/intro-to-prometheus-breakouts/breakout-1-exploring-the-prometheus-ui.md

 ![Graph time range](images/image25.png)

-We have not discussed counters and query functions yet, but to give you a quick example, we are taking a counter and calculating the per second values using the `irate` function.
+We have not discussed counters and query functions yet, but to give you a quick example, we are taking a counter and calculating the per second values using the `rate` function.

 ```
 rate(node_network_receive_bytes_total[1m])
 ```

 This tells us each network device's statistics for received bytes.
-This is also a counter type of metric.
+This is also a metric of type _counter_.

-The metric `node_network_receive_bytes_total` is a counter type of metric.
+The metric `node_network_receive_bytes_total` is a metric of type _counter_.
 A counter metric is a cumulative number that is always going up.
 For this example, the number of bytes received is always increasing.
 The `rate` function calculates the rate of increase of this metric per second.
 Lastly the `[1m]` is the range selector for the query, determining the window in which to average the values across (ie. take all the values over the last minute for this per-second value).
 This helps us specify how far back values should be fetched for each resulting data point.

 ```
-count by(mode) (node_cpu_seconds_total)
+count by(mode) (node_cpu_seconds_total[1m])
 ```

 We will go more into PromQL in the next section, but as a preview, if you break down this query, it is counting the number of elements in this vector broken down by mode.